nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Osteoconductive:** Pertaining to the ability of calcium phosphate nanoparticles to support the growth of new bone tissue.

-### Expanded Definition and Usage\nCalcium phosphate nanoparticles are integral to modern regenerative medicine, particularly for their osteoconductive properties that facilitate the growth and integration of new bone.
+### Expanded Definition and Usage:
+Calcium phosphate nanoparticles are integral to modern regenerative medicine, particularly for their osteoconductive properties that facilitate the growth and integration of new bone.
 Their nano-scale size enhances their interaction with cellular structures, promoting osseointegration and providing a scaffold for new bone cells to attach and proliferate.
 These nanoparticles are particularly valuable in challenging clinical scenarios such as critical size bone defects or where extensive bone loss has occurred, offering a versatile solution that can be tailored to the specific needs of the regeneration site.
 Additionally, their biocompatibility and biodegradability reduce the risk of long-term complications associated with permanent implants, making them suitable for temporary structural support during the healing process.